Polyfrost/OverflowAnimations/README.md

   **Spiderfrog Old Animations Punching** - Enable 1.7 item usage whilst punching like Spiderfrog's Old Animations.
 Fixes false anti-cheat detections.

-  **1.7 Item / Block Positions** - Uses the 1.7 item positions for all items and blocks in both the first and third person POV.
+  **1.7 Mixces Item / Block Positions** - Uses the 1.7 item positions for all items and blocks in both the first and third person POV.

-  **1.7 First Person Carpet Position** - Lowers the carpets in the first person POV similar to how it's done in 1.7.
+  **1.7 Mixces First Person Carpet Position** - Lowers the carpets in the first person POV similar to how it's done in 1.7.